jhssac-master/intro-to-cs/CompareOperatingSystems_MISC.md

 # Comparison of Operating Systems

 Use [Activity 4](https://github.com/ChrisMayfield/cspogil/tree/master/CS0/Act04) to begin a discussion of different operating systems.
-Compare, contrast, and analyze the following:
+Compare, contrast, and analyze the following types of operating systems
+-
-Two Main OS Bases are Unix and MS-DOS
+The Two Main OS Bases are Unix and MS/DOS
  - Unix (made for Multi-User Systems)
    - MacOS
    - Linux